- How do I start?

 - How does Leptin tie into the quilt survivability index?

 I have been asked by many to put a short post out about how I reverse Leptin resistance in my own clinic for my patients.
-After reading all of the comments left here, at MDA, and on Jimmy Moore’s forum, I decided that it was a good idea.
+After reading all of the comments left here, my forum, and on twitter, I decided that it was a good idea.

 1. First make sure you really are Leptin resistant (LR) to begin with.

 The easiest way to do this if you are heavy is to look in the mirror.
 If you’re overweight you definitely are Leptin resistant.
 If you still have a large appetite and crave carbohydrates, especially at night, these are also signs that you are likely Leptin resistant.
 If you are fit or in decent shape and not sure based upon the above symptoms, I would tell you to go get a blood test and check your reverse T3.
 It will be elevated.
 I also recommend simultaneously checking a salivary cortisol level.
 With LR, you will always see higher cortisol levels later in the day.

 2. To regain Leptin Sensitivity (LS) follow a strict Epi-Paleolithic diet.

 To see an outline of a strict Epi-Paleolithic diet, read Brain Gut 6: Epi-Paleo Rx.
 The type of fuel you eat is important initially in eliminating the foods that cause Leptin receptors to become nonfunctional.